Professor Rachel IsbaAssociate Dean - Engagement, M.D. student

 My broad research interests are in the areas of public health and undergraduate medical education.
 My public health research looks at infectious diseases and the role of paediatric public health in secondary care (with a focus on children's public health in acute care settings).
 My education research focuses on the hidden aspects of the undergraduate medical curriculum - including the role of learning environments and the influence of social networks.

-- piloting a public health intervention for children/carers attending the Paediatric Emergency Department (funded by the Sir Halley Stewart Trust)
+Current projects include piloting a public health intervention for children/carers attending the Paediatric Emergency Department (funded by the Sir Halley Stewart Trust).

-I am involved in teaching students across all five years of the undergraduate medical programme.
+I am involved in teaching students across all five years of the undergraduate medical programme and supervise several postgraduate students.

-I am a Senior Clinical Lecturer and also Head of Lancaster Medical School.
-I am also a medical doctor working in Paediatric Emergency Medicine and Public Health.
+I am Professor of Medicine within Lancaster Medical School and also Associate Dean for Engagement for the Faculty of Health and Medicine.
+I am also a medical doctor working in Paediatric Emergency Medicine and Public Health in Manchester.

 Clinical Academic Lectureship in Neurology